-Depreciation – Just as depreciation is the biggest reason not to buy a brand new vehicle, it’s probably the best reason to consider buying a used car instead.
+Depreciation – Just as depreciation is the biggest reason not to buy a brand-new vehicle, it’s probably the best reason to consider buying a used car instead.
 When you buy a used car you know that someone else has had to take the pain of suffering the biggest level of depreciation that vehicle will ever experience.

-Although you are still going to have depreciation to deal with, it’s not going to be anywhere near as much as it is with a brand new model.
-If you look at how much some expensive luxury cars depreciate by in their first few years the amount of money really can be pretty eye-watering.
+Although you are still going to have depreciation to deal with, it’s not going to be anywhere near as much as it is with a brand-new model.
+If you look at how much some expensive luxury cars depreciate in their first few years the amount of money really can be pretty eye-watering.
 Why wouldn’t you want someone else to take the pain so you can come in when the worst of it is over?

 More affordable – It stands to reason that a used car is more affordable to buy than its new equivalent, so used cars are cheaper than new.
 You might not be able to afford a new car, but if you absolutely need a car the used option can be an affordable lifeline.
 With some of the models that depreciate the worst, you can buy one three years old with reasonably few miles on the odometer for less than half of what it would have cost brand new.

 Insurance costs – Although not always the case, a lot of the time a used vehicle will be cheaper to insure than a brand new model.
-There are lot of factors insurance companies take into account when issuing a quote for car insurance, but the cost of providing a replacement is a big one.
+There are a lot of factors insurance companies take into account when issuing a quote for car insurance, but the cost of providing a replacement is a big one.

-If your car is worth $15,000 instead of $30,000 for its brand new equivalent, the risk to the insurance company is less because if it was stolen and unrecovered or written-off in an accident it would only cost the company half as much to replace the used model.
+If your car is worth $15,000 instead of $30,000 for its brand new equivalent, the risk to the insurance company is less because if it was stolen and unrecovered or written off in an accident it would only cost the company half as much to replace the used model.
 It, therefore, stands to reason that the insurance premium is going to be lower.

 You could get a better model – Let’s say you have a budget for your next car of $20,000.
-You’re going to be looking at mostly entry-level or low trim levels of most brand new cars in that kind of price range.
+You’re going to be looking at mostly entry-level or low-trim levels of most brand-new cars in that kind of price range.
 However, if you go for something a few years old you could get a top-of-the-range version of a model your budget would only stretch to an entry model if you bought new.

-This means you could get a used vehicle with features like leather upholstery, navigation, heated seats and parking sensors, instead of a brand new version with just the basics.
+This means you could get a used vehicle with features like leather upholstery, navigation, heated seats, and parking sensors, instead of a brand new version with just the basics.
 It could also mean a bigger, more powerful model for your money if you buy used, and that could be an important factor if you’re looking at something like a full-size pickup truck or a family SUV.